ssnaveenprakash/Assembly/x86_64/README.md

   * Big Endian - pointer points to MSB
 * pointer always points to lower memory address? we have to figure it out
   * Atleast in c , it seems pointer points to the Lowest address irrespective of whether the machine is Little Endian or Big Endian.

+### Does Endianess affect how array memebers are stored in memory?
+* Endianess applys to data object or it effects the order in which array elements are stored